sergichafer/sergichafer/README.md

   ### Hi there 👋

-  - 🔭 Currently working at MeetFox
+  - 🔭 Currently working at Brevo
   - 🌱 Studying to become a data scientist